-Each neuron consists of three basic parts: a cell body (soma) that contains the nucleus; one or more dendrites, which are short branches off the body that receive incoming impulses; and a single, long axon that carries impulses away from the body and to the next neuron (see Figure 1 and 2).
+Each neuron consists of three basic parts: a cell body (soma) that contains the nucleus; one or more dendrites, which are short branches off the body that receive incoming impulses; and a single, long axon that carries impulses away from the body and to the next neuron (Fig 1 and 2).

 In many ways, the cell body is similar to other types of cells.
 It has a nucleus with at least one nucleolus and contains many of the typical cytoplasmic organelles.
 It lacks centrioles, however.
 Because centrioles function in cell division, the fact that neurons lack these organelles is consistent with the amitotic nature of the cell.